adaltas/node-nikita/src/ldap/acl.coffee.md

           else
             options.log? 'mecano `ldap_acl`: insert a new access' index = olcAccesses.length
+            if acl.first # not tested
+              index = 0
             if acl.before
               for access, i in olcAccesses
                 index = i if access.to is acl.before